bifurcation/umls/README.md

 * Non-owning message parsing
 * Crypto provider interface to allow the use of platform crypto libraries

-To make this possible, we impose a few constraints at run time:
+To make this possible, we impose a few constraints at run time, for example:

 * Maximum number of members in a group
 * Maximum number of proposals per commit